Economy of fascist Italy: Structural deficit, public works and social welfare

+In contrast to European democracies in the time period, Italy under fascist rule saw growing inequality.

 First steps

 The Fascist government began its reign in an insecure position.
 Coming to power in 1922 after the March on Rome, it was a minority government until the 1923 Acerbo Law and the 1924 elections and it took until 1925, after the assassination of Giacomo Matteotti, to establish itself securely as a dictatorship.

 Economic policy in the first few years was largely classical liberal, with the Ministry of Finance controlled by the old liberal Alberto De Stefani.
 The multiparty coalition government undertook a low-key laissez-faire program—the tax system was restructured (February 1925 law, 23 June 1927 decree-law and so on), there were attempts to attract foreign investment and establish trade agreements and efforts were made to balance the budget and cut subsidies.
 The 10% tax on capital invested in banking and industrial sectors was repealed while the tax on directors and administrators of anonymous companies (SA) was cut down by half.
 All foreign capital was exonerated of taxes while the luxury tax was also repealed.
 Mussolini also opposed municipalization of enterprises.

 The 19 April 1923 law transferred life insurance to private enterprise, repealing a 1912 law that created a State Institute for insurances, which had envisioned construction of state monopoly ten years later.
 Furthermore, a 19 November 1922 decree suppressed the Commission on war profits while the 20 August 1923 law suppressed the inheritance tax inside the family circle.

 There was a general emphasis on what has been called productivism—national economic growth as a means of social regeneration and wider assertion of national importance.